twinoh/naive-bayes/README.md

 # naive-bayes
- This is he naive-bayes process
+ This is the naive-bayes process